Municipal Electric Aggregation

 Village Board Approves Electric Aggregation Plan of Operations and Governance

-The Hawthorn Woods Village Board formally adopted the electric aggregation Governance on November 27, 2012.
-Village staff is now coordinating the bid process with the Northern Illinois Municipal Electric Collaborative, or NIMEC.
+The Hawthorn Woods Village Board formally adopted the electric aggregation governance on November 27, 2012.
+Village staff has coordinated the bid process with the Northern Illinois Municipal Electric Collaborative, or NIMEC.

 As outlined in the Plan of Operations and Governance, the Village will select a rate for electric supply from a qualified provider.
 The Village Board has agreed that the Village will not take a municipal contribution from the winning supplier in order to pass 100 percent of the savings on to the residents.
 Additionally, the Village Board has decided that there will be no fee to opt in or opt out of the aggregation program.
 This means that residents can enter the program at no cost and will not be charged if they leave the program for a more attractive electricity supplier.